madebyaris/wp-boilerplate-ars/prd.md

 *   FR14: The CLI tool should provide an `add-class` command to create a core class file.
 *   FR15: Key plugin functionalities should be exposed through actions and filters, allowing other developers to modify or extend the plugin's behavior.
 *   FR16: All functions should include error handling to catch potential exceptions or failures.
+*   FR17: The plugin should provide tools for namespace isolation to prevent conflicts with other plugins.
+*   FR18: The plugin should provide internationalization (i18n) support with translation file generation.
+*   FR19: The plugin should provide a build system for creating distribution packages.

 **3.2.
 Non-Functional Requirements:**